hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 ## 11-Mar-2022

 [5:39:57](#Q4ePWZZcsGq7TeH_M69kNH3YIIg4wZlAUA-EkbB7NnM) <pekr (Petr Krenzelok) (@pekr-556ae86715522ed4b3e131b2:gitter.im)>:
 It's definitely NOT about the number of mac users only.
 Imagine about the need to release multiplatform apps.
 In last two years we were in need of a mobile app for e.g. Even if Red Android would be released back then, we could not use it, as we needed iOS too.
-Hence we went with the Flutter Ì†ΩÌ∏ü
+Hence we went with the Flutter üòü

 [5:42:22](#uuIT5FH1Qt9P6sPu7MLvgYGGl3yFeJacctXDvuaiexQ) <pekr (Petr Krenzelok) (@pekr-556ae86715522ed4b3e131b2:gitter.im)>:
 Nowadays, working as a head of IT for a big corporation, the HW choice is less tight - especially some members of management have Macs.
 We can't release an app not supporting both platforms.
 Hence we need to do a web apps.
 It's not a complaint, just providing a different perspective to those percentages.